 Toilet safety rails can accompany raised toilet seats or be used by themselves to add stability when standing or sitting.
 Most have rubber tips on the feet to prevent slipping and are height adjustable for a comfortable and customizable fit.
 While many toilet safety rails require installation by being bolted down, Carex offers a self-standing option that does not require installation.

 Commodes can solve multiple safety issues that those who are aging may face when using the bathroom.
 They are typically placed near the bed to provide those who are less mobile with an easily accessible toilet option, saving them from potential fall hazards.

 Carex offers three-in-one commodes, which can serve as a bedside commode or be placed directly over a toilet and used as a raised toilet seat and toilet safety rail depending on your needs.
 This is useful for people who can safely go to the bathroom during the day but may need the convenience of a bedside commode at night.

 Cleaning commodes can be difficult because they don’t use running water like toilets do, but instead use a plastic bucket.
 Commode liners can make the clean-up process much more manageable.
 They’re usually absorbent to prevent splashing and make it easier to empty the commode.

 Taking precautions by following these tips and using Carex Bath Safety products can significantly reduce the risk of injury and help you or your loved one age in place longer.
+Additional bathroom safety accessories such as extension legs and safety treads can add even more safety to the bathroom.
 If you or a loved one benefits from one of our bath safety products, it is likely a mobility item will help with getting around easier.
 Check out our guide to Selecting the Right Mobility Aid to find what’s right for you!